taenchiki/Data_Cleaning_Project/README.md

 1. Rename the 6 columns that correspond to the means and standard deviations.

 G. Project Task 5 - create a second tidy data set with the averages of each subject.
-a.
+* a.
 Create a subset with the subjectID, activity_label and the three mean variables.
-a.	b.
+* b.
 Export this data frame to tidyData2.txt.
 Do not include the data frame index numbers.